Meet the Mortal Kombat cast and their video game characters

 Jessica MacNamee as Sonya Blade

 As Sonya Blade, The Meg star Jessica McNamee steps into the military boots of this decorated Earthrealm Special Forces officer.
-Her squadron is one of this realm’s many defenses against otherwordly threats, and now she runs the show.
+In the games, her squadron is one of this realm's many defenses against otherwordly threats, and now she runs the show.